 The healthcare industry is rapidly moving towards electronic healthcare as the primary means to facilitate and document care.
 Many providers are switching to an integrated electronic health record and practice management software bundle for their practice.

 An integrated system promotes interoperability and organizational efficiency because the software is created and implemented by the same party.
 This allows for ease-of-use for both clinic and the biller because everyone has access to the same software.
-An integrated Electronic Medical Record and PM system can expedite claims, provide transparency for providers, and much more.
+An integrated Electronic Medical Record software and Practice Management system can expedite claims, provide transparency for providers, and much more.
 PrognoCIS RCM offers Patient Accounting Services to take calls from your patients, as well as contact them to manage Billing.